Cristiano Ronaldo

-Cristiano Ronaldo dos Santos Aveiro (/pt/; born 5 February 1985) is a Portuguese professional footballer who plays as a forward for, and captains, both Saudi Pro League club Al-Nassr and the Portugal national team.
-Nicknamed CR7, he is widely regarded as one of the greatest players in history, and has won numerous individual accolades throughout his career, including five Ballon d'Ors, a record three UEFA Men's Player of the Year Awards, four European Golden Shoes, and was named five times the world's best player by FIFA.
+Cristiano Ronaldo dos Santos Aveiro (Note: /pt-PT/.) (born 5 February 1985) is a Portuguese professional footballer who plays as a forward for and captains the Saudi Pro League club Al-Nassr and the Portugal national team.
+Nicknamed CR7, he is widely regarded as one of the greatest players in history, having won numerous individual accolades throughout his career including five Ballon d'Or awards, a record three UEFA Men's Player of the Year Awards, and four European Golden Shoes.
+He was named the world's best player five times by FIFA.
 (Note: The terminology for the award has varied.
 Ronaldo received three Ballons d'Or as awarded by France Football magazine (2008, 2016, 2017) and two FIFA Ballons d'Or (2013, 2014) as well as the 2008 FIFA World Player of the Year and 2016 and 2017 Best FIFA Men's Player awards.)

-He has won 34 trophies in his career, including five UEFA Champions Leagues and the UEFA European Championship.
-He holds the records for most goals (140) and assists (42) in the Champions League, goals (14) and assists (8) in the European Championship, and most international appearances (226) and international goals (143).
-He is the only player to have scored 100 goals with four different clubs.
-He has made over 1,300 professional career appearances, the most by an outfield player, and has scored over 950 official senior career goals for club and country, making him the top goalscorer of all time.
+Ronaldo is one of the most decorated players in the history of professional football, having won 35 trophies in his career, including five UEFA Champions Leagues, two UEFA Nations Leagues and the UEFA European Championship.
+He holds the records for most goals (140) and assists (42) in the Champions League, most goals (14) and assists (8) in the European Championship, most international appearances (234), most men's international goals (146), and most international victories (141).
+He is the only player to have scored 100 goals with four different clubs and to finish as top scorer in four different domestic leagues.
+He has made over 1,300 professional career appearances (the first Portuguese to achieve the feat, since the time matches are recorded), the most by an outfield player, and has scored over 970 official senior career goals for club and country, making him the top goalscorer of all time.